binipringle/legalresearch/_texts/0-abstract.md

 One of the few books on criminal law in New York includes a discussion of whether a statement made by the defendant on the witness stand that is different from a statement that was suppressed because it wasn't mirandaized and another that was coerced would be admissable - impeachable.

+What does it mean that the statement is impeachable?

 # Government power and the Law